junegunn/vim-plug/README.md

     1. Update submodules
     2. Execute post-update hooks

-The commands with `!` suffix ensure that all steps are run unconditionally.
+The commands with the `!` suffix ensure that all steps are run unconditionally.

 ### Articles